 \section{Introduction}

-Coarse geometry was introduced by J. Roe \cite{roe_index_coarse}, \cite{MR1147350}, \cite{roe_lectures_coarse_geometry} to study large-scale geometry of metric spaces, groups and more general objects in a way which neglects precise numerical scales for the distances.
+Coarse geometry was introduced by J. Roe \cite{roe_index_coarse}, \cite{MR1147350}, \cite{roe_lectures_coarse_geometry} to study the large-scale geometry of metric spaces, groups, and more general objects in a way which neglects precise numerical scales for the distances.
 Compatible bornologies as an additional structure were proposed in \cite{buen} in order to fix notions of local finiteness.
-Consequently one considers the category of bornological coarse spaces $\BC$ and proper controlled maps as the general framework to develop homotopy theoretic methods in coarse geometry.
-The natural framework to study the small-scale properties of metric spaces globally without fixing precise numerical scales for distances is build from uniform spaces.
-Compatible bornologies and coarse structures are again added to capture local finiteness and some large-scale flavours.
-We propose to do homotopy theory within the category $\UBC$ of uniform bornological coarse spaces and uniform, proper and controlled maps \cite{buen}, \cite{ass}.
+Consequently, one considers the category of bornological coarse spaces $\BC$ and proper controlled maps as the general framework for developing homotopy-theoretic methods in coarse geometry.
+The natural framework to study the small-scale properties of metric spaces globally without fixing precise numerical scales for distances is built from uniform spaces.
+Compatible bornologies and coarse structures are again added to capture local finiteness and some large-scale flavors.
+We propose to develop homotopy theory within the category $\UBC$ of uniform bornological coarse spaces and uniform, proper, and controlled maps \cite{buen}, \cite{ass}.

 These two categories are related by the forgetful functor